dgroomes/my-github-explorer/README.md

   state from the render function.
 Totally (well 80%) makes sense to me, so I'll fix it.
 This is part of the process of grokking React.
 The trouble is in `useToken`.
 At this time, it's time to drop `useFetch` which I had previously marked as deprecated.
 It's so hard to make this work.
 * [x] DONE More robust error handling.
-We at least want to model basic error states and propage a basic message.
+We at least want to model basic error states and propagate a basic message.
+* [ ] Figure out some trick to prevent the app from initializing until Redux DevTools have attached.
+I don't think I'm getting all the early action history which is a shame.
+If I can get a comprehensive history, then I can delete some of the log statements.
+* [ ] Defect.
+The validation request is doubling.
+I mean I imagine this is because of React strict mode.
+How am should I deal with this?

 ## Finished Wish List Items